 “Only one-third of melanomas arise from a pre-existing mole,” says Dr. Musick.

 “Two-thirds of melanomas arise from normal skin as a new, abnormal looking mole. nipple

 “The highest risk mole is a new or changing mole.
 The least risky moles are moles that a patient has had for many years without change in shape, size or color.”

-Though melanoma is rare in people under 40, it’s crucial that young people start checking their skin every month NOW.
+Though melanoma is rare in people under 40, it’s crucial that young people start checking their skin every month NOW, and use sunscreen!